 A minimum of 30 graduate credits are required.
 Courses depend on the area of concentration chosen.
 Students choose from one of the following focus areas:

-A non-refundable application fee of $50 is payable online through UB ePay.
+A non-refundable application fee of $50 is payable online:

-Have your GRE scores sent to UB electronically.
+Upload your unofficial GRE scores to your application and have them sent to UB electronically.
 UB's institution code is 2925 and our department code is 0613.
 UB SPPS does not have a minimum GRE requirement.
 However, competitive applicants typically present a score of at least 300.
 To compute the GRE, we sum the scores for Verbal Reasoning and Quantitative Reasoning.
 Note: it may take up to two weeks for the testing agency to process your order and deliver your scores to UB.

 International applicants - see next step regarding TOEFL or IELTS scores.